ReadyTalk/cultivar/README.md

 Cultivar is a lifecycle manager built around [Curator](http://curator.apache.org) using [Guice](https://code.google.com/p/google-guice/) and [Guava](https://code.google.com/p/guava-libraries/).
 It wraps the Curator constructors and builders to allow bringing them up in a consistent manner and tearing them down in a consistent manner.

+As of Cultivar 1.6.0 it requires Java 7+ and Guice 4.
+Changes that take advantage of these will come in Cultivar 2.0.

 What is Cultivar?
 -----------------